OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ## Dialog API

 If a token doesn't exist, you should use the Dialog API to ask the user to sign in.
-Then, when a user enters their credentials into the dialog box, that information can be stored in `AsyncStorage`.
+After a user enters their credentials, the resulting access token can be stored in `AsyncStorage`.

 NOTE: The custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the runtime used by task panes.
 They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom functions runtime.